 Richly rejuvenating to your skin, organic coconut oil protects against damaging free radicals and can protect skin from blemishes, signs of aging, or overexposure to sunlight.
 Coconut oil helps keep your skin's connective tissues strong and supple.

 Helps create a youthful and noticeably smooth appearance by removing the outer layer of dead skin cells.
 It can even penetrate into the deeper layers of your skin and strengthen the underlying tissues.

 Known as "nature's wrinkle fighter," jojoba oil is a pure and luxurious liquid wax ester from cold-pressed seeds of the Simmondsia chinensis and S. californica desert shrubs native to the Sonora Desert in the southwestern U.S. Penetrates deeply into your skin and helps retain moisture skin elasticity.

 Leaves your skin feeling smooth, soft and supple.

 - Organic Palm Oil

 Used for more than 5,000 years, palm oil is considered by some to be nature's gift to the world.
-Palm oil is nutrient-dense and contains many potent antioxidants, including beta-carotene, a precursor of vitamin A, and tocotrienols, an extremely potent form of vitamin E, and a first line of defense against damaging free radicals.
+Palm oil is nutrient-dense and contains many potent antioxidants, including beta-carotene, a precursor of vitamin A, and tocotrienols, an extremely potent form of vitamin E.

 Palm oil is a renewable resource that's biodegradable, unlike petroleum-based products.